Introduction

 you need to write schema migrations, or when working with network protocols.

-SuperStruct allows you to define both versions of the Request
+SuperStruct allows you to define both versions of the Request with a single definition, and

 also generates an enum to unify them: